 A Question of Intent?

 Plagiarism, strictly speaking, is not a question of intent.
 Any use of the content or style of another's intellectual product without proper attribution constitutes plagiarism.
-However, students plagiarize for a variety of reasons, and awareness of these reasons is essential for understanding the problem of plagiarism.
+However, students plagiarize for a variety of reasons, and awareness of these reasons is essential for understanding the problem.

 Some students choose to plagiarize.
 Whether claiming to be overworked, compensating for their own perceived academic or language deficiencies, or simply hoping to gain an academic advantage, those who choose to claim credit for another's work are guilty of plagiarism.
 Those who intentionally plagiarize "borrow" either from published sources, such as books, journal articles, or electronic information, or from unpublished sources, such as a friend's paper or a commercial writing service.
 Whatever the source, such conduct is a direct and serious violation of accepted standards of academic integrity.

 Others, however, stumble into plagiarism.
-Negligent plagiarism can result from ineffective proofreading, sloppy note taking, or, most commonly, simple ignorance about the nature of plagiarism itself.
-Such inadvertent plagiarism, while not an excuse for what is still a serious breach of academic standards, is a more complex area of academic conduct than straightforward copying.
+Negligent plagiarism can result from ineffective writing process, sloppy proofreading or note taking, or, most commonly, simple ignorance about the nature of plagiarism itself.
+Such inadvertent plagiarism, while not an excuse for what is still a serious breach of academic standards, is a more complex area of academic misconduct than straightforward copying.
 Addressing the issue of negligent plagiarism requires a careful examination of both the definition of plagiarism and the appropriate techniques for scholarly attribution.